AminSalamatin/WeatherNow/README.md

-Simple app for viewing weather.
+# Simple app for viewing weather.

-Languages used:
+## Languages used:
-  HTML
+  -HTML
-  CSS
+  -CSS
-  JavaScript
+  -JavaScript